PastranaDigital/mermaid-presentation/README.md

 # GitHub Charts Using Mermaid

-Presentation content for Mermaid, the clever chart visualization for Markdown syntax, for specific use in GitHub
+Presentation content for Mermaid, the clever chart visualization for Markdown syntax, for use in GitHub

 ```mermaid
 graph TD